 Here are a few simple steps you can take to keep your acacia wood furniture looking beautiful:

 Wipe the surface with a slightly damp cloth to remove any dust or debris.
-To clean dirt and grime from your acacia wood, use mild soapy water instead of a harsh cleanser.
+Use a soft cloth like these ones to clean dirt and grime from your acacia wood, use mild soapy water instead of a harsh cleanser.

 Another good option is to mix water and white vinegar together to clean it.

-To clean acacia wood cabinets, simply use a slightly damp sponge to wipe down the surfaces.
+To clean acacia wood cabinets, simply use a slightly damp sponge (like these) to wipe down the surfaces.